hhu-stups/prob2_kernel/README.md

 Alternatively you can install a compatible Gradle version yourself,
 e. g. via your package manager.

-**Note:** the source code is found in the subdirectory "de.prob2.kernel".
+**Note:** most of the source code is found in the subdirectory "de.prob2.kernel".
 If your IDE does not recognize this location automatically, make sure that you have imported/linked the Gradle project correctly.
-The Gradle project files are located in the repository root, *not* in the "de.prob2.kernel" directory!
+The top-level Gradle project is located in the repository root, *not* in the "de.prob2.kernel" directory!

 To run the test suite: `./gradlew check`